 - Identifying the faculty members who will assume educational and supervisory responsibility for fellows - Specifying the responsibilities for teaching, supervision, and formal evaluation of fellows - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern fellow education during the assignment - 1.6.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
 (Core) - 1.6.a.
-The program should be based at the primary clinical site.
+The program must be based at a primary hospital (hereafter referred to as the primary clinical site).
 (Core) - 1.6.b.
-Required rotations to participating sites that are geographically distant from the sponsoring institution should offer special resources unavailable locally that significantly augment the overall educational experience of the program.
-(Detail) - 1.6.c.
-The number and location of participating sites must not preclude the satisfactory participation by all residents in conferences and other educational experiences. - 1.7.
-Workforce Recruitment and Retention
+Required experiences not available at the primary clinical site, including clinical experience in critical care areas, must be provided through a participating site.
+(Core) - 1.6.c.
+Programs using multiple participating sites must ensure a unified educational experience for the fellows.
+(Core)